vhx/quartz-react/README.md

 ## Folder Hierarchy
 ```
 build/
+  build-css.js                  # Copies css from demo/public/css to /dist and prepends version & hash
-  rollup.config.js              # Configuration for the bundler
+  rollup.config.js              # Configuration for the bundler to output js to dist/
+  rollup.demo-config.js         # Same as above, but for the demo site (/demo/public/js)
 components/
   [Component]/                  # At minimum contains the following files, but can be extended as necessary
     index.js                    # This just exports your [Component].jsx